 by Rich Wesselt, Founder and Principal, Wesselt Capital Group

-Anyone who knows me knows how I feel about the choosing between term life insurance and whole life insurance policies.
+Anyone who knows me knows how I feel about choosing between term life insurance and whole life insurance policies.
 I consider whole life insurance to be one of the best financial products ever developed and one that should be part of everyone’s financial plan.

 Why?
 Savings and protection are two pillars of a sounds financial plan—and a whole life insurance policy provides both.